jitesoft/simple-webpack/README.md

 The intention is that the script should allow you to keep all your files intact (exception with the webpack and package files).
 If there are any issues with this, please let me know via github issues.

+**_observe_**

+This package uses the alpha versions of a few of the webpack packages to get the most recent functionality.
+This does though introduce some issues, especially with the `serve` command.
+This also makes the package.json file update quite often, so make sure you run the init command from time to time to get the latest and most fresh versions of everything!

 **Usage**

 Initialize your simple-webpack project!